waratuman/waratuman.github.com/_posts/2011-01-28-heroku-for-x.md

 The second is a growing platform.
 Node.js is far to young to warrant a hosted platform.
 Technologies like Java and .Net may already be to established.
 It may be difficult to change the direction of Java and .Net deployment.
-Rails was a growing platform and still is.
+Rails is a growing platform.
 Granted it is smaller than Java or .Net, but it is far easier to convince a group of people who tend to be early adopters than those who have a general distrust of new technologies.